low-light666/PrivateEye/README.md

 ## private_eye

 private_eye it's a simple osint tool.
-It uses the wigle.net api to query bssids world wide and in order to find real address.
+It uses the wigle.net api to query bssids world wide in order to find real addresses.
 Although it's not 100% exact.
 Wigle.net API privides execelente data for OSINT enthusiasts and ethical hackers alike.

 [Youtube Video](https://youtu.be/6nVQ5gNAgYs)